telerik/xamarin-forms-docs/nativecontrols/android/listview/behaviors/listview-behaviors-swiperefresh.md

 ---
 title: Swipe to Refresh
-page_title: Swipe to Refresh Behavior | Telerik UI for Android Documentation
+page_title: Swipe to Refresh Behavior | Telerik UI for Xamarin.Android Documentation
 description: A help topic about SwipeRefreshBehavior in RadListView for Android.
 slug: listview-behaviors-swiperefresh
 tags: radlistview, behaviors, swiperefresh, list, listview